bngarren/checkmate.nvim/README.md

 ## Keymapping
 Default keymaps can be disabled by setting `keys = false`.

+The `keys` table overrides the defaults (does not merge).
+If you want some custom and some defaults, you need to copy the defaults into your own `keys` table.

 Keymaps should be defined as a dict-like table or a sequence of `{rhs, desc?, modes?}`.